12.1 Eligibility - Adoption Assistance Payments, Medicaid & Non-Recurring | CWS

 -

-DFCS shall make no Title IV-E payment to parents for a fiscal year with respect to any applicable child year that:
+DFCS will make no Title IV-E payment to parents for a fiscal year with respect to any applicable child year that:

 -